dangosailing/Spotify_Flask_App/README.md

 # Spotify App
 Search Spotify artists, tracks and playlists.
 Manage your own playlists, get a csv doc of your playlists

+## APIs
+spotify -  used to fetch user profile, songs, playlists and artists data and alter user playlists open meteo - to fetch weather data to display on home page.
+The current weather is used to generate a query for a matching track

 ## Dependencies
 spotipy - handles auth and spotify api requests flask - webserver interface and session storage of token